tromp/cuckoo/README.md

 cuckoo
 ======

+Cuckoo Cycle is the first graph-theoretical Proof-Of-Work.
+Keyed hash functions define arbitrarily large random graphs, in which certain fixed size subgraphs occur with suitably small probability.
+Asking for a cycle, or a clique, is a close analogue of asking for a chain or cluster of primes numbers, which were adopted as the number-theoretic Proof-of-work in Primecoin and Riecoin.

 Mining is generally considered to be inherently power hungry but it need not be.
 It’s a consequence of making the proof of work computationally intensive.
-If computation is minimized in favor of random access to gigabytes of memory (incurring long latencies), then mining will require large investments in RAM but relatively little power.
+If computation is minimized in favor of random access to main memory (incurring long latencies), then mining will require relatively little power.

 Cuckoo Cycle represents a breakthrough in three important ways:

-1) it performs only one very cheap siphash computation for one random accesses to memory,
+1) it performs only one very cheap siphash computation for each random accesses to memory,

-2) its memory requirement can be set arbitrarily and appears to be time-memory trade-off resistant.
+2) its memory requirement can be set arbitrarily and appears to resist time-memory trade-offs.

 3) verification of the proof of work is instant, requiring 2 sha256 and 42 siphash computations.

-Runtime in Cuckoo Cycle is completely dominated by memory latency.
+Runtime in Cuckoo Cycle is dominated by memory latency.
 It promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware.

 Other features: